Updated : May 13, 2023

 Do your job and move on.

 That is website development.
-We make shiny coloured buttons and move them around the screen that why we are a ‘buttons and links’ generation.
+We make shiny colored buttons and move them around the screen that is why we are a ‘buttons and links’ generation.

 Editors’ note: This article is part of a series on the trends shaping the web development industry.
 You can find all the themes of this series in the links given below: